OdinMeng/UniMatch/README.md

 - *Website Link*: https://www.ulisboa.pt/en/curso/mestrado/data-science

 1. I have uploaded a PDF file.
 What are the main campuses? -> Bot successfully finds the answer, indicating relevant elements
 2. I have uploaded a link to a website.
-What is the course about? -> Same as above, but with another type of content
+What is the course's goal? -> Same as above, but with another type of content
 3. I have uploaded a PDF file.
 What is 1+1? -> Bot says that he couldn't find the answer in the context

 - **Get Company Information**